-- Northern Ireland has confirmed five outbreaks of HPAI H5N1 in poultry - The outbreak in a commercial duck flock in South Co.
-Tyrone occurred close to the border between Tyrone and Monaghan.
-The surveillance zones associated with this outbreak have been lifted. - DAERA have produced an interactive map viewer displaying locations of cases of avian influenza in wild birds in Northern Ireland which is available to view here.
+- Northern Ireland has confirmed six outbreaks of HPAI H5N1 in poultry - On the 8th February 2022, an outbreak of HPAI was confirmed in Co.
+Fermanagh, protection and surveillance zones are now in place - DAERA have produced an interactive map viewer displaying locations of cases of avian influenza in wild birds and restriction zones in Northern Ireland which is available to view here.